 Retainer fee versus project budgeting

 Many agencies prefer to work on a retainer basis.
 Especially in the US, we see that many agencies still love this method of invoicing.
-However, in Europe, the monthly retainer becomes less and less popular as clients don’t accept this method of invoicing anymore.
-Long term relationships mostly designed by retainer fees are being replaced by cooperation based on projects.
+However, in Europe, the monthly retainer is becoming less and less popular as clients don’t accept this method of invoicing anymore.
+Long-term relationships mostly designed by retainer fees are being replaced by cooperation based on projects.
 Sometimes the client works with several agencies and each new project has to be budgeted.
 Also, in the US we see a tendency towards more project-based relationships with the clients.

 Budgets don’t guarantee success, but they certainly help to avoid failure.
 The budget is an essential tool to translate creative plans into specific, action-oriented goals and financial objectives.
 By adhering to the budgetary guidelines, the expectation is that the identified goals and objectives can be fulfilled.

 It is crucial to remember that a midsized agency consists of many people and roles.
 These components need to be orchestrated to work together in a cohesive fashion.
 The budget is the tool that communicates the expected outcome and provides a detailed script to coordinate all of the individual parts to work in concert.